FedOptima: Optimizing Resource Utilization in Federated Learning: Background and motivation

+OFL methods, by design, require transferring activations and gradients between each device to the server in every training iteration.
+Due to synchronous aggregation, the faster devices pause exchanging data with the server when waiting for the stragglers.
+However, AFL methods allow faster devices to continue working without having to wait for the stragglers.
+Therefore, in OAFL all devices continuously exchange activations and gradients with the server without waiting for other devices, which increases the communication frequency.

 The communication volume per round\footnote{A training round refers to training on $D$ data samples, where $D$ is the total size of datasets on all devices.} between devices and the server is measured during training.
-Compared to OFL, OAFL has a 24\% increase in communication (Figure~\ref{fig:comm-mot}).
+As shown in Figure~\ref{fig:comm-mot}, compared to OFL, OAFL has a 24\% increase in communication.
+Therefore, combining offloading-based and asynchronous methods makes communication a bottleneck rather than decreasing idle time.

-\textit{Our system:} Most communication in OFL and OAFL arises from transferring activations and gradients. \MethodName\ eliminates the need for a device to receive gradients from the server as each device trains its model independently with a local loss function (Section~\ref{subsec:device-design}).
+\di{\textbf{Our system:} Most communication in OFL and OAFL arises from transferring activations and gradients. \MethodName\ eliminates the need for a device to receive gradients from the server as each device trains its model independently with a local loss function (Section~\ref{subsec:device-design}).
 The activations are only transferred to the server upon request, rather than in every iteration, which further reduces the communication volume (Section~\ref{subsec:act-control}).
-Figure~\ref{fig:comm-mot} highlights that \MethodName\ has lower communication than both OFL and OAFL.
-Specifically, \MethodName\ reduces communication of OAFL by 59\%.
+Figure~\ref{fig:comm-mot} highlights that \MethodName\ has lower communication than both OFL and OAFL, which is consistent with our theoretical analysis.
+Specifically, \MethodName\ reduces communication of OAFL by 59\%, indicating an efficiency improvement in training.}